Our newest book, free for Nrwl & Nx subscribers

 What's in this book?

-In this upcoming book you will learn about Nx and monorepo-style development for React applications.
+In this book you will learn about Nx and monorepo-style development for React applications.
 Many large companies, such as Google, Facebook, and Microsoft all use the monorepo approach to software development.
 This approach provides many benefits, such as:

 - Increased collaboration between teams.